mkaz.blog

 Todo Lists

 VimWiki has a few built-in types and features.
-One is a todo list feature that you can create a list of items that can be checked off using the syntax:
+One is a todo list that enables using the standard markdown checkboxes and creates shortcuts to mark complete, or cycle through partial completion.

 - [ ] Write Vim Lessons